Subscribe to FYI Denmark Blog

 Tivoli Friheden

-Tivoli in Aarhus Skovbrynet 5, Arhus Tlf: 86 14 73 00 Admission costs 65 kroner (not including rides tickets)
+Skovbrynet 5, Aarhus Tlf: 86 14 73 00

 Tivoli is located south of the city in Marselis Park, a few minutes by bus from the city center.
 (Take bus 4, 18 or 24 from City Hall.)
 This is a large amusement park that has lots of exciting rides and amusements.
 Entrance ticket does not include costs of rides.
 You can get a ticket pass to ride all the rides or purchase individual tickets.
 Also has theaters, clown shows and other amusements.
 Open April thru October, but only on certain days.
 See website for more details.
-This is a fun Aarhus attraction for the children as well as adults.
+This is a fun Aarhus attractions for the children as well as adults.

 The Women's Museum

-Womans Museum Arhus (Kvindemuseet) Domkirkepladsen 5 Tlf: 86 18 64 70 Admission costs 40 kroner
+(Kvindemuseet) Domkirkepladsen 5 Tlf: 86 18 64 70 Admission costs 65 kroner

 This is a museum dedicated to exploring the lives of women through history.
 Open year round.